KBTR-CD: History

-The channel began as an independent television station on May 1, 1987 as W49KG, a low-powered station on UHF channel 49.
+The channel began on May 1, 1987, as W49KG, a low-power independent station on UHF channel 49.
 It was the first over-the-air outlet of non-network programming in Baton Rouge.
-Branding as WKG-TV, it was owned by Woody Jenkins and Great Oaks Broadcasting.
+Branding as "WKG-TV", it was owned by Woody Jenkins and Great Oaks Broadcasting.
 The call letters were chosen because of a partnership with WKG-TV-Video-Electronic College, which taught television and radio broadcasting and production.
 It did not have a local newscast but, instead, ran Independent Network News.
 Following several format tests, the station officially began broadcasting 24 hours a day on August 5, 1987.

 On October 20, 1988, it moved to UHF channel 19.
 From the start, the station had trouble getting added to the Baton Rouge cable lineup due to its low-power status.
 To improve its reach, it retransmitted its signal on various translator stations; namely, K07UJ, K13VE, W19AW, W39AT, and K65EF.
 On May 15, 1989, Cablevision added the station to its lineup.
-The station changed its call letters to KBTR-CA on February 1, 1991 in order to emphasize its local programming and started branding itself using the melody of the Steely Dan song "Hey Nineteen" for its station IDs.
+The station changed its call letters to KBTR-CA on February 1, 1991, in order to emphasize its local programming and started branding itself using the melody of the Steely Dan song "Hey Nineteen" for its station IDs.
 In January 1995, it became Baton Rouge's first UPN affiliate; it also carried programming from the All News Channel overnight in the early-to-mid 1990s.
 While affiliated with UPN, KBTR continued to use W39AT and K65EF as translators, while K07UJ and K13VE were used as translators for Jenkins's other station in Baton Rouge: WTNC, which was a short-lived 24-hour news channel serving the capital city.

 Even after KBTR affiliated with UPN, the station was in danger of being dropped from Baton Rouge cable systems.
 In 1996, TCI, which had bought Cablevision Baton Rouge, threatened to drop the station from the lineup, so Jenkins ran PSAs encouraging viewers to lobby to keep the station on the air.
 This, coupled with support from then-Governor Mike Foster kept the station on the air.
 In September 1999, cable-only WZUP became Baton Rouge's primary UPN affiliate; however, KBTR continued to air some programming from the network, primarily during the daytime.
 In 2001, KBTR affiliated with UATV and remained an affiliate of that network until it ceased operations in 2006.
 When White Knight Broadcasting (owner of WZUP) sought to extend its signal over the air in 2002, it purchased the channel 19 allocation from Jenkins to broadcast WZUP (rechristened KZUP) over the air; Jenkins moved KBTR to channel 41 during that time as well, a channel he licensed but had not used.
 During April 2003, Cox Communications removed the station from the cable lineup in favor of KPBN-LP, ironically a station launched from one of KBTR's former translators, yet Jenkins was able to lobby again to keep the station on cable.